tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] Fix warning message introduced in previous revision when adding a new ini config on login (Enterprise)

-* [FIX ] waptwua : handles redirect for wsusscn2 head request (Enterprise)
+* [FIX ] waptwua: handles redirect for wsusscn2 head request (Enterprise)

 * [UPD] Report only 3 members on the wapt_version capability attribute

-* core : refactor WaptUpgrade task : check task to append and then append them to tasks queue in WaptUpgrade.run instead of doing it in caller code.
+* core: refactor WaptUpgrade task: check task to append and then append them to tasks queue in WaptUpgrade.run instead of doing it in caller code.
 Avoid timeout when upgrading.

-* core : self service rules refactoring
+* core: self service rules refactoring

-* core : notify server when audit on waptupgrade
+* core: notify server when audit on waptupgrade

-* core : fix update_status not working when old packages have no persistent_dir in db
+* core: fix update_status not working when old packages have no persistent_dir in db

-* core : tasks, events waptservice action : timeout in milliseconds instead of seconds for consistency
+* core: tasks, events waptservice action: timeout in milliseconds instead of seconds for consistency

 WAPT-1.7.3.11 (2019-03-25)
 --------------------------

 (hash 92ccb177d5c)

-* [FIX] waptconsole : Use repo specific ca bundle to check remote repo server certificate (diffrent from main wapt repo)
+* [FIX] waptconsole: Use repo specific ca bundle to check remote repo server certificate (diffrent from main wapt repo)

-* [FIX] waptconsole / hosts for packages : F5 does a local refresh
+* [FIX] waptconsole / hosts for packages: F5 does a local refresh

 * [FIX] Improve update performance with repositories with a lot of packages.